BlaiseAtCTS/Training-Notes/Testing/Automation Testing.md

 You have to typecase like:
 Dog d = (Dog) a;

+*Make sure to also close WebDriverWait when doing driver.quit().
+*A WebDriverWait object is initialized with a specific WebDriver instance (It is linked to that Session ID).
+*So, if you do driver.quit() in 1st example scenario and use the same wait in 2nd example scenario, you will get NoSuchSessionException.

 ### Selenium Architecture.
 A driver like JDBC driver.
 To automate functional testing.